ADU Rules in Boston, Massachusetts

 Do I need parking for an ADU in Boston?

-1 space per unit.
+None required for an interior ADU.
 Check with Boston planning department for the latest Massachusetts ADU parking rules, as many states have relaxed requirements in recent years.

 How long does it take to get an ADU permit in Boston?